Daplie/serve-https/README.md

 Usage
 -----

-**Note**: these examples show features of version 2.x which is currently blocked by a bug.
+**Note**: these examples also show features of version 2.x which is currently blocked by a bug.

 Examples: